Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-10-Conduct-Configure-Safe-breach-simulation.md

 ### Task 1: Create Attack Simulation

-To launch a simulated phishing attack, do the following steps:
+In this task you'll create an attack simulation, specifically a simulated phishing attack, using the Microsoft Defender portal.
+The objective is to guide users through the process of launching a simulated phishing attack for training and awareness purposes within the organization.

 1. In the Microsoft Defender portal at **https://security.microsoft.com**, Expand **Email & collaboration** and select **Attack simulation training**  **Simulations tab**.